2003 National League Division Series: Game 4

 In Game 4, Jerome Williams faced Dontrelle Willis.
 In the top of the second, a sacrifice fly by Yorvit Torrealba put the Giants out in front 1–0.
 However, Rich Aurilia's error on Jeff Conine's ground ball allowed Miguel Cabrera, who doubled to lead off, to score to tie the game in the bottom half.
 After Luis Castillo walked, a double by Iván Rodríguez gave the Marlins the lead in the third.
 Then Derrek Lee singled home Rodriguez to make it 3–1.
 That marked the end of the day for Williams.
 In the fourth, the Marlins took a commanding 5–1 lead on Cabrera's bases-loaded two-run single, but Willis ran into trouble in the top of the sixth.
 After two leadoff singles, Rich Aurilia's RBI double made it 5–2 Marlins.
 Then Barry Bonds's sacrifice fly made it 5–3.
 Edgardo Alfonzo doubled in a run to make it a one-run game.
 Willis was finished as well and Brad Penny came on in relief.
 He got the second out, but relinquished the lead when J. T. Snow singled home Alfonzo to tie the game.
 Both bullpens would keep the game quiet until the bottom of the eighth.
 Félix Rodríguez came on in relief for the Giants and after two quick outs, allowed a base hit and hit a batter to put two men on for Cabrera, who singled in two runs aided an error by the Giants.
 They now had a 7–5 lead going into the ninth.
 With Ugueth Urbina coming on to close, the Giants put together a quick rally.
-A leadoff double and a base hit by Snow made it 7–6.
+A leadoff double by pinch-hitter Neifi Perez and a base hit by Snow made it 7–6.
 Then Urbina got the next two outs.
-But Urbina hit a batter to put Snow in scoring position.
-Then, Snow tried to score on a single to left.
-Jeff Conine's throw was on target, and Rodriguez tagged Snow at the plate as Snow barreled into him.
+But Urbina hit Ray Durham to put Snow in scoring position and two on.
+Then, Snow tried to score on a single to left by Jeffrey Hammonds.
+Jeff Conine's throw was on target, and Ivan Rodriguez tagged Snow at the plate as Snow barreled into him.
 Rodriguez fell backwards and, as he rose, showed that he held on to the ball, preserving the Marlins win.
 The Marlins won the series three games to one.
 For the first time in postseason history, a series ended with the potential tying run thrown out at the plate, according to the Elias Sports Bureau.